taranisatti/FUTURE_FS_01/README.md

 ## 🌐 Deployment

-This project is deployed using Netlify/Vercel for live hosting.
+This project is deployed using Netlify for live hosting.

 ## 👩‍💻 Developer